Navisense/poeminv/README.md

 # Port emission inventory tools

-`port_emission_inventory` is a Python library containing a set of tools for automated creation of port emission inventories.
+`poeminv` is a Python library containing a set of tools for automated creation of port emission inventories.

 ## Copyright and license